Cryptographic Agility

 Senetas has been developing solutions to the threat posed by quantum computers for more than 15 years and released its first commercial solution in 2007 in collaboration with IDQuantique.
 Since December 2021 it has offered hybrid encryption – classical AES and NIST candidate quantum encryption algorithms – in its CypherNET network encryptors.
 Of the 7 shortlisted candidate algorithms, Senetas already incorporates 4 in its hardware.

 The ability to offer both classical and post-quantum algorithms will become the de facto standard for enterprise, government, and defence applications.
-Truly agile solutions will also permit users to make a choice from multiple encryption algorithms and standards.
+Truly agile solutions are critical as organisations prepare for the quantum computing era.
+For detailed guidance on securing data for the quantum age, refer to this comprehensive guide.

 Quantum Resistant Algorithms